 Jessica M. Montag and Michael E. Patterson, School of Forestry, University of Montana

-The goal of this interagency and privately funded research project is to provide an empirically based,
+The goal of this interagency and privately funded research project is to provide an empirically based, in-depth understanding of:

 (1) the constellation of beliefs, values, meanings, and perceived conflicts that characterize stakeholders' perceptions of predator compensation programs;

 (2) views about the administration and effectiveness of compensation programs;

 (3) how individuals frame the underlying issues and conflicts related to predator conservation;

 (4) how individuals conceive of concepts like equity, fairness, individual versus societal responsibilities, and the public interest in regard to predator conservation.

 The project will evaluate existing predator compensation programs in Idaho, Montana, and Wyoming.
 The state of Idaho compensates for black bear and mountain lion damage to livestock, the state of Wyoming compensates for black bear, grizzly bear, and mountain lion damage to livestock, and the Defenders of Wildlife program compensates for wolf damage to livestock in the three states (ID, MT, WY) and grizzly bear damage to livestock in Montana.

 To address these research questions, three research initiatives will be pursued.
 The first focuses on the views of livestock producers.
 Because a detailed understanding of their perceptions about the programs are essential to understanding the effects of compensation programs, data will be collected using in-depth interviews.
 20 to 25 in-person interviews of livestock producers will be conducted in four communities for a total of 80-100 interviews.
 Exploring perceptions within and across specific communities provides more meaningful social and political information than a random, statewide sampling design.
 Selection of these specific communities, was guided by the following factors:

 - program administration (public vs. private);